top of page

 Sustainability is about Quality.

 Does a landscape or hardscape company need to be equipped with Robert M. Pirsig's book "On Quality: An Inquiry into Excellence" to create a wonderful landscape for your backyard?
 No, not really.
-But to successfully practice a Holistic Land Management approach that can transform a landscape into a beautiful, functional, sustainable ecological paradise - the practitioner ought to have the prerequisite insight on dynamic Quality and a clear vision of how the land base needs to be far into the future, to sustain the production.
+But to successfully practice a Holistic Land Management approach that can transform a landscape into a beautiful, functional, sustainable ecological paradise - the practitioner ought to at least have the prerequisite insight on dynamic Quality and a clear vision of how the land base ought to be far into the future, in order to sustain the production.
+Which is to say, how can a landscaper create sustainability without clear parameters of what is to be sustained and for how long?
+How can someone produce truly dynamic Quality if their only track is to reproduce the many tired iterations of static quality?

 Sustainable Hardscaping